harishbandre/harish-git/README.md

 project name - chatting application technologies used - core java, AWT, swing and socket programming

-In this project two sidea-
+In this project two side-
 one in on server side
 second is on client side